*This post may contain affiliate links. Read more »

 To make this dish sattvic, simply leave out the onions and garlic, and add a teaspoon of hing (asafetida powder).
 I make it like that all the time at home, and my family and deities love it!

 Imagine being chased into an ocean of aromatic tomato gravy by a man-sized chickpea with arms and legs, except it’s a dream come true instead of a nightmare.
-Or you can follow along with the easy-to-print recipe card towards the bottom of this page.
+Or you can nail this Punjabi chole recipe with the easy-to-print recipe card towards the bottom of this page.

 Step 1

 Heat your preferred cooking oil in a thick-bottomed pot over medium heat.
 Allow the oil to warm up for about 60 seconds until it's hot and ready for sautéing.
-Once the oil is hot, add the finely diced yellow onion, grated fresh ginger, and the bay leaf to the pot.
+Once the oil is hot, add the finely diced yellow onion, grated fresh ginger, the bay leaves, and an optional pinch of cumin seeds to the pot.
 Sauté this delightful combination for around four minutes, until the onions turn translucent and fragrant.

 Step 2

-Stir in the minced garlic, green chilies, tomatoes, and spices into the sautéed onion mixture.
+Stir in the minced garlic (or ginger garlic paste), green chilies, tomatoes, and turmeric powder, chana masala powder, into the sautéed onion mixture.

 Cook until the tomatoes begin to wither and break down.